ShuliZ/Cardiologist-Web-Application/README.md

 * This product is based on a machine learning classifier.
 The Machine Learning metric for the model evaluation is False Positive rate, because it is important to minimize the probability that a person with heart diseases is diagnosed incorrectly.
 A 10% False Positive rate denotes success.

 Business Metrics
-* Daily number of health reports generated: this is a proxy for DAU indicating the number of patients for online consultation.
+* Number of health reports generated per day: it measures the number of patients for online consultation.
-* Abandon rate: it measures the number of users who did not complete the health check surveys.
+* Abandon rate: it measures the number of users who did not complete the entire health check surveys.